renatabiniek/hush-daisies/README.md

   * There's a **sorting dropdown** available with several sorting options to allow the user to re-order the results accordingly and find the most suitable workshops.
   * The total number of currently planned workshops is shown at the top of the page, on the right-hand side.
   * The workshops are displayed as cards in rows of 2, with relevant details and images displayed for each workshop.
-  * Decorative icons are used for different infromation type.
+  * Decorative icons are used for different information type.
   * If no workshops are planned by admin, a text message is shown.
   * **Join us button** is displayed underneath each card and opens the contact form that can be used to save a spot for a selected workshop.